tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

   ![part-2-overlay](Images/part-2-overlay.png)

-* Ask how students are feeling by the end of this activity, and ultimately, how they feel by the end of this Pandas unit; students should feel challenged but not lost, and hopefully will now have a greater comprehension of using Pandas to analyze stock data.
-If there are any remaining questions, review them in the last reserved in-class office hours of the day.
+### 18. Instructor Do: Decompression (5 mins)

+Before moving onto the reserved in-class office hours at the end of the day, make some time for students to vocalize their thoughts.

+* Provide some positive feedback for the students as they have come a long way in this Pandas unit!
+Emphasize that they not only have learned how to use the Pandas library, but have also begun performing analyses and investment techniques like professional investors!

+* Survey how students feel and what lingering confusions they may still have regarding the concepts/technicals taught so far; students should feel challenged but not lost.

+* Ask students the following potential questions:

+  * What activity was the most enjoyable to complete?
+The most fulfilling?

+  * What activity was the most stressful or difficult and why?

+  * Did the progression or flow of the day make sense?

+* Underscore that students have come a long way and that they should feel proud.
+Mastery doesn't happen in a day, and so practice makes perfect!

+Let the students know that the following activity is reserved for in-class office hours and is there for anyone who might have additional questions; would like to review more; or would just like to discuss more FinTech related topics!

-### 18. Instructor Do: Structured Office Hours (35 mins)
+### 19. Instructor Do: Structured Office Hours (35 mins)

 Please use the entire office hours time to review questions with the students.